Winter Hiking Gear and Clothes Guide

 Insulation Layer:

 An insulation layer is absolutely essential when it comes to winter hiking.
-Prioritize insulation with a warm jacket - down jackets are my go-to for superior warmth.
-Alternatively, consider synthetic alternatives, which will keep you warm even when wet (unlike down).
+You should always bring an insulated and warm jacket.
+Down jackets are my go-to for superior warmth.
+Alternatively, you can consider synthetic insulated jackets, which will keep you warm even when wet (unlike down).

 Down Jackets: